Penicillin-G/Neural-Network/README.md

 A beginner-friendly implementation of a neural network built from scratch using Python and NumPy, without deep learning frameworks such as TensorFlow or PyTorch.

-The project explores the fundamental mathematics behind neural networks through a simple binary classification task: learning the logical OR function.
+The project explores the fundamental mathematics behind neural networks through a simple binary classification task: learning the logic gate functions.

 ## Objectives
-Understand how artificial neurons process inputs.
+* Understand how artificial neurons process inputs.
-Implement forward propagation and sigmoid activation.
+* Implement forward propagation and sigmoid activation.
-Calculate prediction error using binary cross-entropy.
+* Calculate prediction error using binary cross-entropy.
-Implement backpropagation and gradient descent.
+* Implement backpropagation and gradient descent.
-Train a model using an iterative training loop.
+* Train a model using an iterative training loop.
-Track and visualize training loss.
+* Track and visualize training loss.
-Organize the network into a reusable Python class.
+* Organize the network into a reusable Python class.

 ## Technologies Used
 * Python